TobiasLibera/GRBL-HBridge/README.md

 ```

 More configuration is possible.\
-Please study the `Config.h` file to find out.
+Please study the `Config.h` file for more information.

 <br />

-## Implementation and Limitation
+## Implementation and Limitations

-The soft start, soft stop and soft transition is done by reading the duty of the PWM signal of the SpindleEnable pin of the GRBL controller.
-Some software sided dragging is added to a change of the PWM duty and the signal is mirrored to the PWM output pin of GRBL_HBridge.
+The soft start, soft stop and soft transition is done by reading the duty of the PWM signal of the pin controlling the spindle speed defined by the GRBL controller.
+Some software sided dragging is added to changes of the PWM duty and this signal is then given to the PWM output pin of GRBL_HBridge, which is defined for controlling the spindle speed.

 <br />